 - Research & Faculty

 As America’s first research university, we take learning seriously, and we have the libraries and study spaces to help fuel discovery—from the stately Hutzler Reading Room to the open and modern Brody Learning Commons.

 The Brody Learning Commons opened in 2012 and was built with our students in mind.
 A focal point of activity (both studious and social), it contains 16 group study rooms, a 75-seat café, a 100-seat quiet reading room, and the thing our students told us they wanted more than anything else—lots of natural light.
 The 24/7 building is also environmentally friendly and was recognized for its green construction and operations by the U.S. Green Building Council.

 The adjacent (and more traditional) Milton S. Eisenhower Library is the main research library for the university.
 Home to our incredibly helpful librarians (the original search engines), the stacks, and our impressive collection of rare books and manuscripts, the library is one of the most heavily used buildings on campus.

 The George Peabody Library, also known as “the cathedral of books,” holds some 300,000 volumes, mostly from the 18th and 19th centuries, and is routinely ranked among the most beautiful libraries in the world.
-The ornate, cast-iron balconies rise to a latticed skylight above a black-and-white-marble-floored atrium (Instagramming welcome), providing an inspiring place to connect to the past.
+The ornate, cast-iron balconies rise to a latticed skylight above a black-and-white-marble-floored atrium, providing an Instagram-worthy and inspiring place to connect to the past.